futurewei-cloud/merak/docs/components/merak_network.md

 4. Create/modify/delete Number of Subnet per VPC
 5. Create Router
 6. Connect Subnets to Router
+7. node registration
-7. Store the above information in DB, and have the ability to delete them after each test run.
+8. Store the above information in DB, and have the ability to delete them after each test run.
 Or have ability to modify our network configurations on the fly.

 ## Design
 ___